Hesperian Health Guides

 • Get rid of standing water and stay away from wet places where mosquitoes breed.

-• Use mosquito repellent when mosquitoes are biting.
+• Use citronella oil or mosquito repellent on skin when mosquitoes are biting.

 HIV

-HIV is a virus that weakens a person’s immune system so he or she cannot fight illness.
-Ongoing, regular treatment with medicines (called ART) can control it so a person with HIV can live a healthy life.
+HIV is a virus that weakens a person’s immune system so they cannot fight illness.
+Ongoing treatment with medicines (called ART) can control it so a person with HIV can live a healthy life and not spread HIV to others.
 Without treatment, a person with HIV may seem healthy for years, but will become ill more often and more seriously, and eventually will develop AIDS and die.
 Medicines and good nutrition are both important to stay healthy with HIV.
-Treatment also helps prevent HIV from spreading.
+See more about HIV.

 MW Ch7 Page 99-2.png

-An important way to help prevent HIV is to teach people about using condoms.
-Remember though, even when people know how condoms protect them from HIV, they may need support to use this knowledge.
+One way to help prevent HIV is to teach people about using condoms.
+But even when people know how condoms protect them from HIV, they often need support to use this knowledge.
 For example:

 • Some people do not want to use condoms.
 Other people cannot afford to buy condoms, or cannot find them easily.

-• Some people just feel hopeless, especially if life in general is very hard and many people around them are dying.
+• Some people just feel hopeless, especially if life in general is very hard and many people around them are struggling.

 2 women speaking in a group of 4 women with babies.